SMARTHON/smarthon-docs-zh_TW/docs/smartcity/case11.md

 ## Goal
 <HR>

-Make a smart roof garden clothes rack, once raindrop is detected, the rack can be opened automatically.
+Make a smart roof garden clothes rack, once the weather condition is changed, the rack can be opened/ closed automatically.

 ## Background
 <HR>

-People no long need to rush up to the roof when raining as the clothes rack can be closed automatically even when house owner is not at home.
+<span id="subtitle">What is Roof garden clothes rack?</span><BR><P>
-Smart roof garden operation
+People no long need to rush up to the roof when raining as the clothes rack can be closed automatically even when house owner is not at home.<BR><P>
-When raindrop sensor sensed that it is raining, it will send a signal to micro:bit and therefore the clothes rack will be opened.
-When there is no rain, the clothes rack will be closed.
+<span id="subtitle">Roof garden clothes rack operation</span><BR><P>
-Also, micro:bit can receive WAN commands from WAN (eg. IFTTT), the the micro:bit will get the command name.
-If the command name is “rain”, the servo will turn to 90ᵒ and the rack will be opened.
+Micro:bit can receive WAN commands from WAN (eg. IFTTT), the the micro:bit will get the command name.
+If the command name is “Rain”, the servo will turn to 90ᵒ and the rack will be opened.
+If the command name is “Clear”, the servo will turn to 180ᵒ and the rack will be closed.<BR><P>
 ![pic_90](images/Case11/Concept-diagram-Case11.png)<P>

 ## Part List
 <HR>

 ![auto_fit](images/Case11/Case11_parts.png)<P>